 Last season of American Crime Story told the true story of O.J.
 Simpson and his murder trial.
 It was celebrated with many awards, and fans were riveted by it.
-So they are understandably excited about this new season.
 Season 2 is about Gianni Versace, the fashion designer who was shockingly murdered on the steps of his mansion in 1997.
-The season will not just cover that, but the other murders that killer Andrew Cunanan committed.
+The season covers not just that, but the other murders that killer Andrew Cunanan committed.

 At first, it seemed like Gianni’s sister, Donatella and the rest of the family was supportive of the show.
 But now things, have taken a turn because they are speaking out against it.
 So what do they have to say about the events being portrayed?